-Section 13 of the Small Business Act (15 U.S.C. §642) requires that an Applicant identify the names of persons engaged by or acting on behalf of the Applicant for the purpose of expediting the application and the fees paid or to be paid to any such person.
+Section 13 of the Small Business Act (15 U.S.C. § 642) requires that an Applicant identify the names of persons engaged by or acting on behalf of the Applicant for the purpose of expediting the application and the fees paid or to be paid to any such person.
 SBA regulations at 13 CFR § 103.5 require any Agent to execute and provide to SBA a compensation agreement ("Agreement").
 Each Agreement governs the compensation charged for services rendered or to be rendered to the Applicant or Lender in any matter involving SBA assistance.
 "Agent" means an authorized representative, including an attorney, accountant, consultant, packager, lender service provider, or any other person representing an Applicant or participant by conducting business with SBA.

-- B. SBA Form 159(7a) "Fee Disclosure Form and Compensation Agreement." - 1.
-The Applicant or the Lender, depending on who paid or will pay the Agent, must use SBA Form 159(7a), "Fee Disclosure Form and Compensation Agreement," to document the fees.
-The Applicant, the Agent and the Lender must sign the SBA Form 159(7a).
-A separate SBA Form 159(7a) must be executed for each Agent. - 2.
+- B. SBA Form 159 "Fee Disclosure Form and Compensation Agreement." - The Applicant or the Lender, depending on who paid or will pay the Agent, must use SBA Form 159, "Fee Disclosure Form and Compensation Agreement," to document the fees.
+A separate SBA Form 159 must be executed for each Agent.
+If the same Agent provides multiple services to the Applicant or Lender, all services provided by the same Agent may be listed on a single Form 159. - 2.
 Information on this form will be used to monitor fees charged by Agents and the relationship between Agents and Lenders.
-Lenders must make sure that all of the appropriate data fields on SBA Form 159(7a) are completed. - 3.
-The following are not considered Agents for purposes of this Agreement and, therefore, are not required to complete SBA Form 159(7a): - a) Applicant's accountant for the preparation of financial statements required by the Applicant in the normal course of business and not related to the loan application; - b) A state-certified or state-licensed appraiser employed by the Lender to appraise collateral in connection with the SBA loan; - c) An individual who is a qualified source, as defined in Chapter 4 of this Subpart, and employed by the Lender to conduct an independent business valuation in connection with an SBA loan; - d) An environmental professional employed by the Lender to conduct an environmental assessment of the collateral in connection with an SBA loan; - e) Any attorney in connection with the SBA loan closing; and - f) A real estate agent who is receiving a commission for the sale of real estate in connection with the SBA loan. - 4.
+Lenders must make sure that all of the appropriate data fields on SBA Form 159 are completed. - 3.
+The following are not considered Agents for purposes of this Agreement and, therefore, are not required to complete SBA Form 159: - a.
+Applicant's accountant for the preparation of financial statements required by the Applicant in the normal course of business and not related to the loan application; - b.
+A state-certified or state-licensed appraiser employed by the Lender to appraise collateral in connection with the SBA loan; - c.
+An individual who is a qualified source, as defined in Chapter 4 of this Subpart, and employed by the Lender to conduct an independent business valuation in connection with an SBA loan; - d.
+An environmental professional employed by the Lender to conduct an environmental assessment of the collateral in connection with an SBA loan; - e.
+Any attorney in connection with the SBA loan closing; and - f.
+A real estate agent who is receiving a commission for the sale of real estate in connection with the SBA loan. - 4.
 The Lender must inform the Applicant in writing that the Applicant does not have to employ an Agent or representative (including the Lender) to assist the Applicant with the loan application.
 If an Applicant employs an Agent or representative, the fee paid must bear a reasonable relationship to the services actually performed.
-The SBA does not allow contingency fees (fees paid only if the loan is approved) or charges for services which are not reasonably necessary in connection with an application.

-5. If the total compensation exceeds \$2,500, the compensation must be itemized.
+The SBA does not allow contingency fees (fees paid only if the loan is approved) or charges for services which are not reasonably necessary in connection with an application. - 5.
+If the total compensation exceeds \$2,500, the compensation must be itemized.
 When a single provider charges an Applicant in connection with multiple applications, fees are aggregated to establish the \$2,500 threshold for itemization.
-Separate SBA Forms 159(7a) must be completed for each application.
+Separate SBA Forms 159 must be completed for each application.